awsdocs/amazon-sns-developer-guide/doc_source/sns-send-message-to-sqs-cross-account.md

    }
    ```

-   This policy gives account `111122223333` permission to call `sns:Subscribe` on `MyTopic` in account 123456789012\.
+   This policy gives account `111122223333` permission to call `sns:Subscribe` on `MyTopic` in account `123456789012`\.

    A user with the credentials for account `111122223333` can subscribe to `MyTopic`\.
-This permission allows the account ID to delegate permission \[1\]\[2\] to their IAM user/role\.
-Only the root account or administrator users will be allowed to call sns:Subscribe\.
-The IAM user/role will also need to have `sns:subscribe` to allow their queue to subscribe\.
+This permission allows the account ID to delegate permission to their IAM user/role\.
+Only the root account or administrator users are allowed to call `sns:Subscribe`\.
+The IAM user/role must also have `sns:subscribe` to allow their queue to subscribe\.

 1. Choose **Save changes\.**

-   A user with the credentials for account 111122223333 can subscribe to MyTopic\.
+   A user with the credentials for account `111122223333` can subscribe to MyTopic\.

 ### Step 2: To add an Amazon SQS queue subscription to a topic in another AWS account using the AWS Management Console<a name="sns-tutorial-add-sqs-subscription-to-sns-topic-another-account"></a>

-Before you begin, make sure you have the ARNs for your topic and queue and that you have [given permission to the topic to send messages to the queue](subscribe-sqs-queue-to-sns-topic.md#SendMessageToSQS.sqs.permissions)\.
+Before you begin, make sure you have the ARNs for your topic and queue, and that you have [given permission to the topic to send messages to the queue](subscribe-sqs-queue-to-sns-topic.md#SendMessageToSQS.sqs.permissions)\.

 1. Sign in to the [Amazon SQS console](https://console.aws.amazon.com/sqs/home)\.